Last updated on July 5th, 2022 at 12:46 pm

 Luckily I’m a veteran traveler, and nothing much phases me anymore on the roads.

 On the way back from the wedding in Bareilly, we were running late after a hearty morning breakfast with family and friends.
 We had to reach Delhi in time to catch evening flights — mine to Mumbai, and the others to Pune.

 We took a side road to save time, which gave me jewel-like glimpses of rural India: cows, monkeys, sheep, street acrobats, men and women balancing bundles of hay and sugarcane on their heads.

-Somehow along the way on our detour, we got lost, and lost time instead.
+Somehow along the way on our detour, we got lost and lost time instead.
 The clock was ticking and we soon realized it would be virtually impossible to arrive at the airport in time for our flights.

 We’d also originally planned to stop back at my host’s home in Delhi to grab some items we’d stored there.
-I’d hoped to totally repack my suitcases, leaving some clothing behind, bringing gifts for friends.
+I’d hoped to totally repack my suitcases, leaving some clothing behind, and bringing gifts for friends.

 We no longer had time to do that, so my friend’s driver would have to bring our bags to meet us at the airport.